Tsawwassen/React-Table/README.md

 Make a React app that can update database records like it was an excel file

 ## Plan of action
-1. Create a basic react table
+1. Create a basic react table (DONE)
-2. Create a basic database
+2. Create a basic database (DONE)
-3. Pull database values into the react table
+3. Pull database values into the react table (DONE)
+4. Filter table
-4. Update values in react table and save to the database
+5. Make updates to table values and PUT updates to database
+    - Updates can be done to since cell or fll column
+    - If updates have not been saved, inform user (ie continue or save option)

 ## Post Weekend Project Comments